graceweston/CSC485-Sp26/AboutMe.md

 # About Me (You)

 ## Name:
-My name is <fill in your name here>.
+My name is Nora.
 But I like to go by <my cool nickname>.

 ## Major/Minors: